IBC Totes in Canada: Types, Standards, and Compliance Explained

 What Is an IBC Tote?
 IBC Containers and IBC Tanks Explained

 An IBC, short for Intermediate Bulk Container, is a pallet-sized, reusable industrial container designed for the bulk storage, handling, and transport of liquids, pastes, powders, and granular solids.
+In Canada, IBC totes are commonly used as industrial bulk containers for chemicals, food-grade liquids, and hazardous materials, supplied by manufacturers and distributors across the country.

 Core Components of a Standard IBC Tote